 Chassis Dynamometers Theory

-The inertial measurement also has a few disadvantages:
+Inertial measurement also has several disadvantages:

 Measurement in the dynamic-load mode (method of measurement possible with braked dynamometer)